Depi Evratesil: Season 1 (2018)

 The first season consisted of two semi-finals held on 9 and 16 September 2018, and a final held on 22 September 2018.
 Twenty-three artists and songs competed, with ten competing in the final.
-Here are the results from the final for the inaugural season:

 Season 2 (2019)

 The second season contained only one episode, aired on 15 September.
 The ten finalists were revealed on 3 September along with their competing entries.